dondev1992/hulu-mimic/README.md

 ## Demo

-The app is deployed using Vercel [Here](https://hulu-mimic-8dg51yjuf-dondev1992.vercel.app/)
+The PWA is deployed using Vercel [Here](https://hulu-mimic-8dg51yjuf-dondev1992.vercel.app/)